IgorMing/chess-openings-webapp/README.md

 TODOs

+- [ ] Check when there's a opening pattern matching with the current moves history
 - [ ] Move these pieces from english notation to chess icons
 - [ ] Keep always in the end of the horizontal scroll _(into history exibition)_ check [this lib](https://www.npmjs.com/package/react-scroll), and the prop `isDynamic`
 - [ ] Show a modal with more details about that opening